-This guide is intended for anyone responsible for installing Oracle Database10g release 2 (10.2) on a single Linux x86-64 system.
+This guide is intended for anyone responsible for installing Oracle Database10g release 2 (10.2) on a single system.
 If you want to install Oracle Real Application Clusters on a UNIX cluster, refer to Oracle Real Application Clusters Installation and Configuration Guide for installation instructions.